Primary (ages 3-6)

 Curriculum for ages 3-6

-Exercises of Practical Life: Direction provided by a Montessori-trained Directress helps the child to coordinate his or her intelligence, will and movement by offering activities which are intelligible to the child, appealing, and manipulative.
+Exercises of Practical Life: Direction provided by a Montessori-trained Directress helps the child to coordinate his or her intelligence, will, and movement by offering activities that are intelligible to the child, appealing, and manipulative.
 These activities are called the Exercises of Practical Life and are familiar to the child.
 Their clear purpose stimulates the child’s will to act with deliberate movements.

-A child can arrange flowers, help to prepare snack and numerous other activities used to care for the environment.
+A child can arrange flowers, help to prepare snacks, and numerous other activities used to care for the environment.

 Sensorial Materials: The child needs to be conscious of the physical properties of his or her environment.
 In a Montessori environment, the Sensorial Materials are designed so that they isolate physical properties such as dimension, color, shape, sound and texture.
 With the help of these Montessori materials, the child becomes consciously aware of the finer details of his or her environment.
 With this awareness, the child becomes ready to explore this rich environment for total development.

 Language Materials: Language materials, including sandpaper letters, help the child become aware of the sounds which constitute our language.
 The child is then guided to write and sound out letters and words, the concrete symbols of the sounds we produce in speech.

 Mathematics: The child’s environment is also full of mathematical ideas.
 At about four years of age, the child needs to use those concepts deliberately.
 Montessori materials help the child to consolidate mathematical abstractions into concrete form.
 The concept of zero and the place value of numbers are introduced to the children so that they are ready to face the decimal world.
 Geometric and arithmetic concepts and their relationship become clear.
 The mathematical mind of the child becomes a math-exploring mind. .